waltertamboer/api-documentation/source/guides/mollie-components/overview.rst

    :abbr:`CVC (Card Verification Code)`).
 This will add the fields to your checkout.
 #.
 Add a ``submit`` event listener to your form so you can create :doc:`Create Payment API </reference/v2/payments-api/create-payment>` or
    :doc:`/reference/v2/orders-api/create-order` respectively for a JIT (just in time) checkout.
 #.
-Send the ``transactionID`` along with the amount and currency to the finalizeCreditCardPayment method
+Send the transaction ``id`` along with the amount and currency to the ``finalizeCreditCardPayment`` method
 #.
-Mollie Components will figure out if 3 D secure is necessary and if so it will be presented to the merchant.
+Mollie Components will figure out if 3D Secure is necessary and if so it will be presented to the merchant.
 #.
-After 3 D secure is been handled correctly by the customer the payment will be captured.
+After 3D Secure has been handled correctly by the customer the payment will be captured.

 Mollie has created `example implementations <https://github.com/mollie/components-examples>`_ you can use to get started.